 Monte Sano

-Monte Sano State Park
+Monte Sano State Park and the Land Trust of North Alabama

-Monte Sano State Park is located near Huntsville in northeast Alabama.
+Monte Sano Mountain is located near Huntsville in northeast Alabama.
 In Spanish, Monte Sano means “Mountain of Health.”
 In the late 1800s, visitors from across the United States came for “the season” to experience and enjoy Monte Sano’s fresh air, spectacular views and mineral springs.
+Monte Sano State Park occupies the top portion of the mountain, while the Land Trust of North Alabama owns much of the land and trails on the lower sections of Monte Sano.

 What to expect

 Monte Sano State Park contains the best variety of trails on the mountain.
-Families can ride down the gravel road to the old fire tower, or even continue on the flat double track of the South Plateau Loop to the overlook at O'Shaughnessy Point.
+Families can ride down the gravel road, or even continue on the flat double track of the South Plateau Loop to the overlook at O'Shaughnessy Point.
 For those that want fun, flat and flowing single track, the Bucca Family Bike Trail is the route to take.
 It meanders along the plateau out to O'Shaughnessy Point and back.
 Out towards O'Shaughnessy Point, you can even stop and visit the old fire tower.
 If the trail gets to be too much, there are a few bailout points on the gravel road allowing a quick escape to the gravel road and the easier portion of the South Plateau Loop.

 Those who want epic rides won't be disappointed either.
 From the Land Trust Parking Lot and Trailhead on Bankhead Parkway, you’ll find many of the mountain’s most primitive and rocky terrain yet, as well as a few of the mountain’s most popular trails including Bankhead Trail, Oak Park Trail, Bluffline, High Trail, and more!